Leyrer-PNP/domino-c-api-samples/README.md

 ## License
 The code examples and scripts in this repository are licensed under the [Apache License 2.0](LICENSE.txt).

-Note that HCL Domino and add-on products are commercial software - The software licenses agreement does not permit further distribution of the docker image that was built using this script.
+Note that HCL Domino and add-on products are commercial software - The software licenses agreement does not permit further distribution of the HCL CAPI samples.